Code | PCLLTI |

 Course Outline

-On the Postgraduate Certificate in Law and Technology, you will study current and emerging legal issues arising from the inter-relationship between law and technology from regulatory and commercial perspectives
+On the Postgraduate Certificate in Law, Technology and Innovation, you will study current and emerging legal issues arising from the inter-relationship between law and technology from regulatory and commercial perspectives

 You will discuss novel and dynamic issues concerning social networks, music and video copyright, regulation of electronic contracts and data protection.